+With the definitions ready, we first establish that if a probabilistic program achieves uniform distribution of ranks in sample SBC for a given test quantity as $M \to \infty$, then it will satisfy continuous SBC as well.

+Theorem 2 (Sample SBC implies continuous SBC).

-We first establish an idealized continuous SBC that arises in the limit of taking infinitely many posterior samples (M) in each simulation.
-Theorems 1-2 show that if a probabilistic program achieves uniform distribution of SBC ranks for a given test quantity as $M \to \infty$, then it will satisfy this continuous SBC as well.
-Theorem 3 then shows that if a probabilistic program passes continuous SBC for a given test quantity, it will pass SBC for all M. We then show that passing continuous SBC (and thus our SBC variant) is a necessary condition for the correctness of posterior estimation (Theorem 4).
-That is, the correct posterior will always produce uniformly distributed ranks, including for test quantities that may have ties.
+Theorem 3 then shows that if a probabilistic program passes continuous SBC for a given test quantity, it will pass sample SBC for all M. We then show that passing continuous SBC (and thus our SBC variant) is a necessary condition for the correctness of posterior estimation (Theorem 4).
+That is, the correct posterior will always produce uniformly distributed ranks, including for test quantities that may have ties (see also Examples 5 and 6 in Appendix B).
+A special case of Theorem 4 under the SRS assumption was proven as Theorem 3.1 of Saad et al. (2019).